 Two (2) awards, for the amount of 500 Euros and 300 Euros, will be given to the classes whose submissions have been determined to best satisfy the above-listed criteria.
 Honorable Mention will be given to other categories as deemed appropriate by the panel of judges.

 Prize money must be spent on a project or activity chosen by the class as a group and approved by the Italy Reads participating teacher.
-The prize funds must be spent before July 2019 and a report on how the award was spent must be submitted to Italy Reads by the end of July 2019.
+The prize funds will be provided as reimbursement of receipts.
+Awarded funds must be claimed by 15 June 2019.
+How to claim your award.

 Italy Reads 2016 Student Video Contest Award winners were:

 1st prize (€ 500): The Glass Menagerie, by Professor Andrea Ridolfi's students in Class 5H, Liceo Scientifico Giovanni Keplero of Rome, awarded for originality of filmmaking technique.